MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailUser.md

 - $true: The user is required to change their password then next time they successfully log on.
 - $false: The user isn't required to change their password then next time they successfully log on.
 This is the default value.

 You can't use this parameter to require another user to change their password (the parameter is available only via the MyBaseOptions user role).
-You need to use the ForceChangePassword parameter on the Set-MsolUserPassword cmdlet in Azure AD PowerShell.
-For connection instructions, see [Connect to Office 365 PowerShell](https://docs.microsoft.com/office365/enterprise/powershell/connect-to-office-365-powershell).
+You need to use the ForceChangePasswordNextLogin parameter on the Set-AzureADUserPassword cmdlet in Azure AD PowerShell.
+For connection instructions, see [Connect to Microsoft 365 with PowerShell](https://docs.microsoft.com/microsoft-365/enterprise/connect-to-microsoft-365-powershell).

 ```yaml
 Type: Boolean